 Surrounded by water on three sides, the Elbphilharmonie offers a complete experience made up of music, architecture and nature.
 To mark the fifth anniversary of Hamburg’s new emblem, the Dutch designer duo DRIFT from Amsterdam lights up the city with its internationally acclaimed light and kinetic sculptures.
-An exhibition devoted to DRIFT’s work is running in Hamburg’s Museum für Kunst und Gewerbe (Arts & Crafts Museum) from 7 January to 8 May 2022.
-And on 28 April 2022, the façade of the Elbphilharmonie will be lit up by a light installation specially created to celebrate the concert hall’s fifth anniversary.
+An exhibition devoted to DRIFT’s work is running at Hamburg’s Museum für Kunst und Gewerbe (Arts & Crafts Museum) from 7 January to 8 May 2022.
+And on 28 April 2022, the facade of the Elbphilharmonie has been lit up by a light installation specially created to celebrate the concert hall’s fifth anniversary.

 The artists’ duo DRIFT

 Founded in 2007 by Lonneke Gordijn (b.
 1980) and Ralph Nauta (b.
-1978), DRIFT uses technology to make natural phenomena and secret properties of nature visible. »The world itself is one big exhibition« – thus Gordijn’s description of the philosopher behind their fragile art. »You just have to look closely.
-At Studio Drift we want to depict the wonders that surround us in nature.«
+1978), DRIFT uses technology to make natural phenomena and secret properties of nature visible. »The world itself is one big exhibition« is how Gordijn describes the philosophy behind their fragile art. »You just have to look closely.
+At studio DRIFT we want to depict the wonders that surround us in nature.«

 Trailer for the exhibition